rrthomas/pdfjam-extras/README.md

 were distributed as part of the [pdfjam](https://github.com/DavidFirth/pdfjam) package (i.e., in releases of **pdfjam** prior to version 3.00).

 These scripts are explicitly **not supported**.
+Any and all issues reported for these scripts, via GitHub, will simply be left open.
-I make them available here just in case someone might find them useful.
+(Unless, of course, someone else decides to support the scripts in a repository of their own.)
+I make the scripts available here just in case someone might find them useful.
 (If somebody else wants to improve and maintain these scripts as a separate package for distribution in future, then that's fine by me of course!)

-**Issues reported for these scripts, via GitHub, will simply be left open.** (Unless, of course, someone else decides to support the scripts in a repository of their own.)
+Licensed under GPL: see the file COPYING for details.
+These scripts are provided with **absolutely no warranty of fitness for any purpose whatsoever**.

 The wrapper scripts are: